arlotito/adt-latency-tests/README.md

 **DISCLAIMER:** *the performance figures shared in this article may be inaccurate and not applicable to your case.
 Do your own tests and assessment, using the methodology and tools described here if you will.*

 ### The results

-(with a simulated source sending 5K messages with a rate = 1 msg/s)
+The simulated source sends a total of 5K messages with a rate = 1 msg/s.

+The events flow through the pipeline and hit the [ehConsumer](./ehConsumer/Program.cs) with the same rate (1 msg/s), but with some latency.

 The latency from the Azure Function entry-point (C) to EH ingress (E):
 * p90 = 0.31 s